Target Grade Level / Age Range:

 This lesson is designed to reinforce 3rd-grade reading, writing, and comprehension skills while reviewing the lifecycle of a soybean plant and what farmers do throughout the year.

-- Copies of the What happened? worksheets or science journals
+- Copies of the What Happened? worksheet or science journals

-- Digital copy of the Vocabulary List to display or printed copies for each student
+- Digital copy of the My Family's Soybean Farm or Pod to Plate vocabulary list to display or printed copies for each student

 - Digital or printed copies of the Seasons Pictures